Hadrian's Wall: Unified cultural area

 By about 200 BC, long before the Romans arrived in Britannia, the zone on both sides of what would become the wall, from Lothian to the north and the River Wear to the south, had become dominated by rectilinear enclosures.
-These were the nuclei of extensive farming settlements at a high level of the social hierarchy, a numerous and widespread nobility; the lower orders lived in groups of round houses that left much less archaeological trace.
+These were the nuclei of extensive farming settlements at a high level of the social hierarchy, a numerous and widespread nobility; the lower orders lived in groups of roundhouses that left much less archaeological trace.
 The wall probably cut across a coherent cultural area, and it was planned and built at a time of serious warfare in Britain, which required major Roman reinforcements from outside Britannia.
 A tablet from Vindolanda fort describes a centurio regionarius who exercised direct military rule from Carlisle, some 30 years after Roman conquest of the region.
 Nevertheless, the settlement pattern in the area did not change immediately after the wall was built, and the groups who fought the Romans may have been from previously pacified tribes to the south, or from far north of the wall.

 The Roman soldiers of the garrison, with their families and other immigrants, may have amounted to some 22-30% of the population of the region.
 They could not have been supplied entirely from local resources, although any local surpluses would have been taxed or requisitioned.
 Military conscripts may also have been levied from nearby groups.

 South of the wall

 To the south, between the wall and the River Tees, Roman-style settlements appear in the early 2nd century, very shortly after the wall was built.
 This is earlier than Roman villas in Yorkshire further south.
-Mortaria stamped with the name ANAVS were produced at Faverdale, some 80 kilometres south of the wall, and most of those found have come from the fort of Coria.
+Mortaria stamped with the name ANAVS were produced at Faverdale in Darlington, some 80 kilometres south of the wall, and most of those found have come from the fort of Coria.
 Anaus was probably an immigrant to the area.
-In 150, a discharge certificate was issued to Velvotigernus, son of Maglotigernus, after 26 year's service in the classis Germanica.
+In 150, a discharge certificate was issued to Velvotigernus, son of Maglotigernus, after 26 years’ service in the classis Germanica.
 It was found near (not in) the Roman fort of Longovicium.
 Presumably Velvotigernus was from the upper echelons of British society (his father's name means 'Great master'); he chose to settle near Lanchester some 27km south of the wall.
 This suggests the rapid development of elements of Roman culture both by the local upper classes and by immigrants either attracted by commercial possibilities or officially encouraged to settle.